intel/pmem-csi/README.md

 ### Run plugin

 #### Run driver as standalone

+This is useful in development/trial mode.

 Use `run_driver` as user:root.
-This runs two preparation parts, and starts driver binary which listens and responds to API use on TCP or Unix socket.
+This runs two preparation parts, and starts driver binary which listens and responds to API use on a TCP socket.
+You can modify this to use Unix socket if needed.

-Try volume lifecycle on a standalone system:

-There are example steps forming a simple volume lifecycle in `run_client_csc`.
+The driver can be verified in the single-host context.
+Such running mode is called "Unified" in the driver.
+Both Controller and Node service run combined in local host, without Kubernetes context.

-The client-side endpoint can be specified either:
+The endpoint for driver access can be specified either:

 - with each csc command as `--endpoint tcp://127.0.0.1:10000`
-- export endpoint as env.variable, see `run_client_csc`
+- export endpoint as env.variable, see `util/lifecycle-unified.sh`

+There are example steps verifying a volume lifecycle in `util/lifecycle-unified.sh`.

+There is example run of API test using csi-sanity in `util/sanity-unified.sh`.

 #### Run as kubernetes deployment

+In a Kubernetes context, relevant driver parts are started on cluster nodes.

-Use manifest file:  `kubectl create -f deploy/k8/pmem-csi.yaml`
+Use manifest file to start: `kubectl create -f deploy/k8/pmem-csi.yaml` Use manifest file to delete: `kubectl delete -f deploy/k8/pmem-csi.yaml`

 ##### Notes:
 * The images registry address in the manifest is not final and may need tuning.